Anupmor1998/Coruscate-Task/README.md

-# Coruscate Task
+# Coruscate Flutter App

-A new project for Coruscate and Zujo
+A new Flutter project for Coruscate and Zujo

-# Project Description
+# Project Description:

 You have to create a mobile application to load images from the following URL into local database.
 URL: https://picsum.photos/v2/list?page=1&limit=10

-# Requirements
+# Requirements:

 1) Show images in a 2 column grid.
 2) Show a random image from local database every time user open’s the